Bo Bendsneyder: Red Bull KTM Ajo (2016–2017)

-In 2016 he made his debut in the Moto3 class, Riding for the Red Bull KTM Ajo team.
+In 2016, Bendsneyder made his debut in the Moto3 class, Riding for the Red Bull KTM Ajo team.
 He got two podiums (Great Britain and Malaysia) and closed the season in fourteenth place in the riders' championship standings with 78 points.

-In 2017 he stayed with the same team.
+In 2017, Bendsneyder stayed with the same team.
 His best result was a fourth place in the Czech Republic and ended the season in fifteenth place in the riders' championship standings with 65 points.